hillarychang/Association-between-Nutrient-Level-and-Calorie-Count/README.md

 by Hillary Chang (hic001@ucsd.edu)

 ## Introduction
 In an era where mindful eating and wellness are in the spotlight, there's a growing emphasis on understanding the nutritional content of our meals.
 The calorie count of a recipe isn't just a number—it has evolved into a crucial piece of information, guiding individuals to make informed decisions about their dietary choices.
-For athletes, health enthusiasts, and even individuals living a normal lifestyle, having awareness of the calorie content in recipes is essential for weight management, reaching fitness objectives, and fostering mindful decision-making.
-Our goal is to figure out if there's a clear connection between the nutrient levels and overall calorie content in recipes, and to see if certain nutrients stand out and have a strong association with the calorie count of a dish.
+For athletes, health enthusiasts, and even individuals living a normal lifestyle, having awareness of protein count and calorie content in recipes is essential for weight management, reaching fitness objectives, and fostering mindful decision-making.
+Our specific aim is to investigate the existence of a correlation between protein and calorie content in recipes.

 Our dataset is curated from food.com and contains recipes and reviews.
 The data is separated into two datasets, the recipes dataset and ratings dataset.
 The recipes dataset contains columns like name, id, minutes, contributor_id, submitted tags, nutrition, n_steps, steps, description, ingredients, n_ingredients, representing the recipe name, recipe ID, the amount of recipes, ID of the person who contributed the recipe, and nutritional information, including the fats, sugar, sodium, protein, saturated fat, and carbohydrates.
 The ratings dataset includes te columns, user_id, recipe_id, date, rating, and review.
 This represents the ID of the user who left the review, the recipe ID the user left the review for, the date, and the rating and review the reviewer left for the recipe.
 The dataframe for recipes has 83782 rows, which represents 83782 unique recipes.
 The dataframe for ratings has 731927 rows, which represents 731927 reviews.